How to Clean a Hairbrush After Lice (4 Effective Methods)

 Dealing with other Hair Accessories, Stuffed Animals, and Personal Items

 Dealing with head lice doesn’t stop at hair brushes.
-Other hair accessories and items like hats, scarfs, and stuffed animals can harbor remaining lice.
+Other hair accessories and items like hats, scarves, and stuffed animals can harbor remaining lice.
+For comprehensive cleaning techniques, check out how to clean a refrigerator for similar approaches to dealing with tough cleaning challenges.

-• Durable Items: For items that can withstand high heat, soaking in boiling water or placing in a dryer on high heat can effectively kill lice and lice eggs.
+Durable Items: For items that can withstand high heat, soaking in boiling water or placing in a dryer on high heat can effectively kill lice and lice eggs.
+For delicate items, refer to how to clean hats for gentle cleaning methods.

-• Delicate Items: For more delicate items, place them in a zip-top plastic bag and put in the freezer overnight.
+Delicate Items: For more delicate items, place them in a zip-top plastic bag and put in the freezer overnight.
 The freezing temperature can effectively kill lice.
+For further guidance on dealing with delicate fabrics, see how to clean a kitchen sink for gentle and effective cleaning techniques.

-• Non-Washable Items: For non-washable items, place them in a sealed plastic bag for at least two weeks.
+Non-Washable Items: For non-washable items, place them in a sealed plastic bag for at least two weeks.
 This duration exceeds how long lice can live without a human host.
+If you’re interested in more cleaning solutions, consider DIY cleaning solutions for additional advice.

 Consulting a Professional Lice Treatment Center